Pigeon keeping: Improving yield

 Ten pairs of pigeons can produce eight squabs each month without being fed especially by the pigeon keepers.
 For a greater yield, commercially raised squab may be produced in a two-nest system, where the mother lays two new eggs in a second nest while the squabs are still growing in the first nest, fed by their father.
 Establishing two breeding lines has also been suggested as a strategy, where one breeding line is selected for prolificacy and the other is selected for "parental performance".

 Hazards

 Keeping pigeons has been found to lead to a condition called pigeon fancier's lung in some fanciers.
 Pigeon fancier's lung is an extrinsic allergic reaction resembling asthma which occurs when a person has been exposed to certain proteins in the dust associated with a pigeon's feathers over long periods of time, usually several years.
-When a fancier develops this condition, there are several treatments which may help him or her to keep his or her pigeons.
+When a fancier develops this condition, there are several treatments which may help them to keep their pigeons.
 However, some cases are so severe that the fancier must avoid close contact with pigeons.